Vikashkatiyar/Vikashkatiyar/README.md

 - 🔭 I am  a B.Tech(IT) student of ABES Engineering College,Ghaziabad, Uttar Pradesh.

-- 🌱 I’m currently learning **Java Backend Development with Spring Boot**
+- 🌱 I’m currently exploring **Backend Development with Spring Boot**

 - 💬 Ask me about **Data Structures and Algorithms**